Trans Maldivian Airways: Merger with Maldivian Air Taxi

 Maldivian Air Taxi, established in 1993, was the sole competitor of TMA in the seaplane transfer industry.
 The company boasted the world's largest seaplane fleet.
 On February 4, 2013, the American equity fund Blackstone Group announced their buyout of the majority stake of both Trans Maldivian Airways and Maldivian Air Taxi, to form a new company with a combined fleet of 44 seaplanes, making it the largest seaplane fleet in the world by far.
 The new company would retain the Trans Maldivian Airways brand name, with a new logo and livery integrating the colours of Maldivian Air Taxi.

 The new merger company, with conjunction with the Maldives Transport Authority, has proposed to launch seaplane services to inhabited islands in the atolls, in addition to the currently served resort islands.

 Sold to Bain Capital

 On December 18, 2017 – Bain Capital Private Equity announced that it has formed a consortium to acquire Trans Maldivian Airways ("TMA"), the world’s largest seaplane operator headquartered in the Maldives, from Blackstone Group.
 The Bain Capital-led consortium includes Shenzhen Tempus Global Business Services Holdings Ltd ("Tempus Global") (300178) and TBRJ Fund 1 L.P.
 Bain Capital, which is headquartered in the US, will own approximately 80% of TMA.

 Destinations

+Maldives is one of the most attractive tourist place and it has many resorts to serve tourists.
 TMA has seaplane transfer services for tourists to and from the following resort islands: